shamakson/ansible_for_SysAdmin/README.md

 ---
-> Reference: Ansible Automation for the Red Hat Enterprise Linux 8 Exam (EX294) book by Andrew Mallet.
+> Reference: Ansible Automation for the Red Hat Enterprise Linux 8 Exam
 ---